The Moon Maid was written in 1923, the Moon

 of war with the singularity gravity at the shifting currents of the atmosphere.

-at the outer edges of the inner surface's effective gravitational range,
+compete, at the outer edges of the inner surface's effective gravitational

-where you will get turbulence.
-Which is also where, as a result
+range, where you will get turbulence.
+Which is also where,

-super-storms far more powerful and dangerous than those seen on Earth.
+volatile, creating super-storms far more powerful and dangerous than those

-hand.
-Not being aware of the singularity, he has tried to explain
+them first hand.
+Not being aware of the singularity, he has

-the beams of heat and light coming in from Hoos do contribute to or trigger
+correct in that the beams of heat and light coming in from Hoos do contribute

-such storms.
-But these storms are not permanent constant features
+to or trigger such storms.
+But these storms are not permanent

-as the number of Hoos would indicate.
-They are phenomena triggered
+constant features as the number of Hoos would indicate.
+They are

 So it should be cold and dark in this inner world.